imubashir0/BatteryMonitor/README.md

   2. Download the latest version of Python.
 1.2 Install Python
   1. Run the Python installer that you downloaded.
-  2.	**Important:** On the first installation screen, check the box          that says, "Add Python to PATH".
+  2.	**Important:** On the first installation screen, check the box that says, "**Add Python to PATH**".
 This is crucial for running Python from the Command Prompt.
-  3. Click "Install Now" and wait for the installation to complete.
+  3. Click "**Install Now**" and wait for the installation to complete.
 1.3 Verify Python Installation
   1. Open Command Prompt:
         o	Press Win + R, type cmd, and press Enter.
   2. Check Python Version:

-      **python --version*
+    o **python --version*

   o This should return something like Python 3.11.x.
-  3. Check pip Installation:
+  4. Check pip Installation:

-      **pip --version*
+    o  *pip --version*
-        o	This verifies that pip, Python’s package installer, is              installed.
+  This verifies that pip, Python’s package installer, is installed.

 ## Step 2: Install Required Libraries